11 Tips for Enjoying a Traditional Vietnamese Meal

 Indeed, this is a long-standing culture in Vietnam, showing tolerance and sharing in the eating and drinking culture.

-11. Notice a small bowl of sauce
+11. Noticing a small bowl of sauce

 fish sauce dish in meal